NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tricks/file_download_transfer.md

 ## Downloading data from filesender2

 In a lot of projects it is important to be able to share sequence data.
 The University of Oslo has a system in place that can help you share data between yourself and collaborators in the rest of the world.
 You find it at: [https://filesender2.uio.no/](https://filesender2.uio.no/).
 It is very easy to use and the filesize seems unlimited.
-What is not so easy to do is to get the data that was uploaded to filesender, downloaded straight to Abel.
+What is not so easy to do is to get the data that was uploaded to filesender, downloaded straight to Saga.
+But you need Feide credentials to ues them.

 Here is my recipe for when people send me large sequence data and I want to use it on Abel.